 Very old recipes for lobster call for cooking times as long as 10 minutes per pound.
 Ten minutes!
 Per pound!
 How the heck did anyone ever eat those rubber balls?
 As we now know, when you're cooking meat, temperature is a much better indicator of doneness than time.
 For optimal tenderness and texture, lobster meat should come to around 135°F (57°C), or maybe 140°F (60°C) maximum, which ends up translating to just around four or five minutes of boiling for a one- to one-and-a-half-pound lobster.
-(Use a thermometer.)
+(Use an instant-read thermometer.)
 Any hotter, and you'll end up in rubber-band territory.
 How you get the lobster to that perfect final temperature is another matter entirely.

 But first, an interesting aside.
 Lobsters turn red when you cook them in much the same way that leaves change color in the autumn: The underlying color is there all along, waiting to be released.
 In the case of lobsters (and other crustaceans), the bright-red hue comes from a heat-stable carotenoid pigment called astaxanthin.
 It's this pigment that turns the flesh of salmon and the feathers of flamingos—animals that feed heavily on crustaceans—into the familiar pinkish-orange color.
 (Farmed salmon have pigments added to their diet to color their flesh—without them, they'd be totally white.)